samhinshaw/stat540/paperreview02.md

 <center> **~~ Interjection ~~**  </center>

-What is the Cox Proportional Hazards Model?
+What is the Cox proportional-hazards Model?
 - Survival time is described as a probability distribution
 - Hazard Ratio: ratio between chance for event in one group vs other group
-- “Proportional Hazards” means you can have multiple groups
+- “proportional-hazards” means you can have multiple groups
 	+ Age, treatment, risk factors, etcetera
 - Cox PH Regression will fit & tell you what groups matter
 - “Censored values” allow for events not yet detected to be fit in regression